 Most people think they need an email newsletter, but often your email marketing program will be more effective for building your business if you send really specific content tailored to your marketing funnel.
+Write content for your audience with the help of our AI Email Writer.
 Consider spending more time segmenting your lists and sending emails that feature just one piece of content that has the goal of getting recipients to progress further down the marketing funnel instead of rounding up a lot of content to share in a newsletter.

 4) How often should I be sending emails?